SahilKhan44/SahilKhan44/README.md

 👋 I developed a Real-time Chat Application using Web Sockets.

-🎨 Here we talk in a private space we can chat in groups also in real time.
+🎨 Here we talk in a private space we can chat in groups and also in real time.

 </div>